 One of the easiest ways of doing this is to learn how to speak the language of the designer.

 Meet up before you start the project

-Designers can’t reach into your mind in order to clearly see your idea.
+Designers can’t reach into your mind to clearly see your idea.
 They need to hear what you want and what you’re expecting to achieve, as well as needing guidance along the way.

-In order to help give them direction, meet up before the start of each new project with them and discuss your vision, even if it's a Skype session or similar.
-Be clear with your goals and admit if you have anything you’re still waiting for information on.
+To help give them direction, meet up with them before the start of each new project and discuss your vision, even if it's a Zoom meeting or similar.
+Be clear with your goals and admit if you have anything you’re still waiting for information about.
 Then ask the designer if they need anything else from you, any and all information about the project will be gratefully received.

 This meeting can also be used to plan out projected timings for the project.
 Underestimating timelines can lead to further problems with the project as a whole.
-So having a clear idea of how long something will take can reduce the overall stress from the project.
+So having a clear idea of how long something will take can help keep everything on track.

 Also, before the meeting, do some research on the target market for the project.
 Your designer will need to know not just about the brand, but about who you’re going to be targeting, how people interact with your business, and if there are any promises that you need to communicate.

 This may seem like information overload, but the more information your designer has, the less they’ll need to ask you about to reach the end goal.
 If you've worked together before, it's likely that the designer will already have a good understanding of your business, but it doesn't hurt to clarify these details.